How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 This is why dermatologists (those skin wizards with the fancy degrees) often look for a certain “glow” as an indicator of skin health, not just because they want you to look fabulous in selfies (though that’s a nice bonus).

-Step 1: Clean Your Face Like It’s Going to a First Date
+Step 1: How to Get Dewy Skin Starts With Cleaning Your Face Like It’s Going to a First Date

-Finding the Right Cleanser (Without Needing a Chemistry Degree)
+Finding the Right Cleanser for How to Get Dewy Skin (Without Needing a Chemistry Degree)

 The foundation of how to get dewy skin starts with proper cleansing.
 Using harsh, stripping cleansers is like trying to water your plants with coffee—it seems like a good idea until everything dries up and dies.